superskell83/pxtorem/README.md

 - Right-click → “Convert PX → REM”
 - Shortcut: `Ctrl + Alt + Shift + W`

+> 💡 **Note:**
+> - If text is selected, only the selection will be converted.
+> - If no text is selected, all px values on the current line (where the cursor is) will be converted automatically.

 ## Settings

 You can adjust conversion base and precision in `settings.json`: